comboomPunkTsucht/OSZ_ITA12_Doc/index.md

 # Welcome to ITA 12 Docs
-This is the Website off the ITA 12 from OSZ imt Berlin.
+This is the Website off the class ITA 12 from OSZ imt Berlin.

 ## Timetabe